sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_6.rst

      FALSE      3    3
      TRUE      10    0

 Looking at this data, you’d be hard pressed not to suspect that people not on fire are more likely to be happy than people on fire.
 However, the χ²-test makes this very hard to test because of the small sample size.
 So, speaking as someone who doesn’t want to be set on fire, I’d *really* like to be able to get a better answer than this.
-This is where **Fisher’s exact test** (`Fisher, 1922a
-<../Other/References.html#fisher-1922a>`__\ ) comes in very handy.
+This is where **Fisher’s exact test** (:ref:`Fisher, 1922a <Fisher_1922a>`) comes in very handy.

 The Fisher exact test works somewhat differently to the χ²-test (or in fact any of the other hypothesis tests that I talk about in this